-Figure 2(b) plots both opinion-finding MAP and topic-relevance MAP, sorted by opinion-finding MAP.
+For the 57 submitted runs, Figure 2(b) plots both opinion-finding MAP and topic-relevance MAP, sorted by opinion-finding MAP.
 Noticeable from this plot is that runs appear to be clustered into two groups, those above 13% opinion-finding MAP, and those below (see also Table 4).
-It is interesting that even runs with medium topic-relevance performance can still do comparatively well compared to runs with stronger topic-relevance performance.
+It is interesting that even runs with medium topic-relevance performance can still do comparatively well on opinion-finding MAP compared to runs with stronger topic-relevance performance.
 In particular, run uicst from Univ. of Illinois at Chicago is noticeable as being a strongly performing opinion-finding run compared to its topic-relevance performance.

-If we rank all the submitted 57 runs by MAP, for the opinion-finding task, we can determine how many of the top runs are not statistically different, using the Wilcoxon rank test.
+If we rank all the submitted 57 runs by MAP (see Figure 2(b)), for the opinion-finding task, we can determine how many of the top runs are not statistically different, using the Wilcoxon rank test.
 In particular, of all 57 runs from the opinion-finding MAP, the 9 runs from the best run until run id wxoqs2 (MAP 0.1798) have no significant difference from the best run (woqln2, MAP 0.2052).
 For topic-relevance MAP, there are some marked differences between the performing systems.
 In the top 15 runs, 7 are statistically different to the top run, while 8 are not.